 Which is Best?

 If you’re wanting to register a purebred dog, the American Kennel Club is your best bet.
 It’s also the most discriminating, but that’s a big reason why it’s the top option out there.
-We’d recommend being suspicious of any breeder that’s advertising registration with the Continental Kennel Club, but the United Kennel Club is a reputable compromise.
+The Continental Kennel Club is a great option for those who are looking for a welcoming and inclusive club.
+The United Kennel Club is a reputable compromise as well.

 Of course, unless you’re a breeder or fanatical about a particular breed, it’s worth wondering whether you should go through the hassle of buying and registering a purebred dog at all.
 After all, shelters are full of wonderful mutts that are every bit the companion that purebreds are, even if they don’t have the snooty papers to prove it.